Seville in 5 Day: a guidebook for getting the most out of your visit

 If you prefer to go on your own, you will have to take one of the two bus lines (the M-170A and M-170B) that connect the center of Seville (Plaza de Armas) with Italica.
 The price is about 2 € each way.
 Access to the ruins is free for EU citizens (for non-EU citizens, you will have to pay about 2 €).

 Once in Italica, get ready to enter the Roman Empire.
-You will be able to visit the ancient amphitheater and the houses where the inhabitants lived; everything is quite well preserved, although I advise you to also enter the museum to see up close other objects that were used then, and other archaeological treasures.
+You will be able to visit the ancient amphitheater and the houses where the inhabitants lived; everything is quite well preserved, although I recommend you also enter the museum to see up close other objects that were used then, and other archaeological treasures.

 Book an excursion to Italica